The sad state of personal data and infrastructure

 Why can't I 'follow' some user on Hackernews?

+Or any other service that doesn't have this feature implemnted.
 It's just a matter of regularly fetching new stories/comments by a person and showing new items, right?

 Why can't I see if I've run across a Youtube video because my friend sent me a link months ago?